 Abstract

 Understanding bird migration at low altitudes is critical to evaluating risk of collision with obstacles; however, quantifying flight at low altitudes is often complicated by difficulty measuring low altitude flight using weather radar.
 Recent advances in satellite tracking technologies for avian species allow quantifying use of low altitudes by nocturnal migrants with a high level of precision, allowing species-level inference into potential collision risk based on use of risky altitudes.
 The American Woodcock (Scolopax minor) has long been considered a low altitude migrant due to its frequent collisions with buildings, and subsequent mortality during migration may be contributing to population declines.
 We investigated migratory flight altitudes using satellite transmitters deployed on woodcock in 2020–2024 and examined how flight altitudes compare to the heights of common airspace obstacles.
 Each transmitter recorded a nocturnal GPS location with an altitude reading every 1-3 days during fall and spring migrations.
-We implemented a Bayesian model to identify whether locations were recorded on the ground or during flight and describe the distribution of flight altitudes.
-We found that migrating woodcock fly at mean altitudes of 362m (95% credible interval: 299–433m), flying higher during spring (427m, 95% CRI: 326–544m) than fall (310m, 95% CRI: 235–392m).
-Woodcock flight altitudes were frequently lower than could be observed using weather radar (33% of observations), and 56% of observations fell within the altitude range of at least one airspace obstacle.
+We implemented a Bayesian hierarchical mixture model to identify whether locations were recorded on the ground or during flight, isolate measurement error, and describe the distribution of flight altitudes.
+We found that migrating woodcock fly at mean altitudes of 379m (SD: 393m), flying higher during spring (mean: 444m, 95% credible interval: 333–578m) than fall (338m, 95% CRI: 267–423m).
+Woodcock flight altitudes were frequently lower than could be observed using weather radar (27% of observations), and 57% of observations fell within the altitude range of ≥1 airspace obstacle.
 Our results suggest that woodcock fly at altitudes lower than reported for most nocturnal migrants, which likely contributes to their vulnerability to obstacle collisions.
 Woodcock provide an example of how vulnerability to obstacle collisions during nocturnal migratory flights are often species-specific, and mitigation efforts should incorporate measures aimed at reducing collisions during both diurnal stopovers and nocturnal migratory flights to effectively reduce bird collision mortality.

 Keywords